SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

     package: 'CodeOfSpec20BookTodo'
 ```

 This component will contain a list of your Todo tasks and the logic to add, delete, or edit them.
-Let's define your first presenter's contents.
+Let's define your first presenter's content.

 ### Showing tasks

 A presenter needs to define a _layout_ (how the component and its subcomponents will be displayed) and which _widgets_ it will show.
-While this is not the best way to organize your presenter, for simplicity you can add all needed behavior in just a single method that you need to implement: `initializePresenters`.
+While this is not the best way to organize your presenter, for simplicity you can add all needed behavior in just two little methods: `initializePresenters` and `defaultLayout` as defined below.

 ```Smalltalk
 TodoListPresenter >> initializePresenters